What cannot be communicated to the mother, cannot be communicated to the self – John Bowlby

 - Reorganization of the autism spectrum disorders

-- Rett syndrome has been removed from the DSM (genetic mutation and molecular etiology is now known; still similar to autism and still a pervasive developmental disorder)
+- Rett syndrome has been removed from the DSM (genetic mutation and molecular etiology are now known; still similar to autism and still a pervasive developmental disorder)

 - Communication disorders

-- Language disorder now combines umbrella disorder combining expressive and mixed- receptive expressive language disorder
+- Language disorder now combines an umbrella disorder, combining expressive and mixed receptive-expressive language disorder

-- **Speech sound disorder **re-named from “phonological disorder”
+- Speech sound disorder is renamed from “phonological disorder.”

 - Social (pragmatic) communication condition is a new condition for persistent difficulties in social uses of verbal and non-verbal communications.
 Differentiate from autism spectrum (social communication disorders are one component of ASD)